PennyLaneAI/pennylane/doc/code/qml_fermi.rst

 These operators can be multiplied by each other to create :math:`n`-orbital fermionic operators such as :math:`a^{\dagger}_0 a_0 a^{\dagger}_3 a_3`.
-We call these :math:`n`-orbital fermionic operators "Fermi words".
+We call these :math:`n`-orbital fermionic operators Fermi words.

 >>> qml.FermiC(0) * qml.FermiA(0) * qml.FermiC(3) * qml.FermiA(3)
 a⁺(0) a(0) a⁺(3) a(3)

-The Fermi words can be linearly combined to create fermionic operators that we call a "Fermi sentence".
+The Fermi words can be linearly combined to create fermionic operators that we call a Fermi sentence.
 For instance, a fermionic Hamiltonian such as :math:`H = 1.2 a^{\dagger}_0 a_0  + 2.3 a^{\dagger}_3 a_3` can be constructed from Fermi words with

 >>> h = 1.2 * qml.FermiC(0) * qml.FermiA(0) + 2.3 * qml.FermiC(3) * qml.FermiA(3)